 With their crashing breakers, the beaches of South Africa have a very different character to the languid coral-fringed lagoons of the tropical islands that you'll find further north in Africa.
 Here you'll find no palm-thatched sunshades and calm azure waters.
 And even surprisingly few beach 'resorts' in South Africa.
 Absent too are the souvenir and coconut-touting beach hawkers.
 But what you DO get is some unsurprisingly unspoilt stretches of sand and crashing waves.

 South Africa Beach Holidays - Best time to visit?

 The first thing to clear up is that most of South Africa is NOT a year-round beach holiday destination.
 The Cape, for example, has a distinct winter climate from May to August.
-Still great for leisurely beach walks but not for slathering on the sun block.
-So if you want a classic beach holiday in August, then you need to head to far-northern beaches of KwaZulu Natal …
+Still great for leisurely beach walks.
+But not for slathering on the sun block.
+So if you want a classic beach holiday in August, then you'll need to head to northern beaches of KwaZulu Natal

 So how do the locals enjoy the beach?
 And how and where can sun-starved westerners join in?

 South Africa Beach Holidays in Summer - November to March

 The long summer holiday season is Christmas when it is hot and sunny in South Africa.
 At this time, you'll have to vie with locals for the best places to stay, restaurant bookings and spots on the beach.
 But once the South Africans head back to work and school in early January, South Africa's beaches are surprisingly quiet.